Timeline of the COVID-19 pandemic in Canada: Overviews by Year

-Cases and Deaths in Canada (2020-2023)
+Cases and Deaths in Canada (2020-2024)

-This graph shows the number of new cases and the number of deaths in Canada each year from 2020 to 2023.
+This graph shows the number of new cases and the number of deaths in Canada each year from 2020 to 2024.

-Note: This graph is updated once a month (next update: March 7, 2023).
+Note: This graph is updated once every three months (next update: January 3, 2025), however it can only be updated for deaths, as the PHAC stopped providing updates on new cases on May 26, 2024.

-Cases in Provinces and Territories (2020-2023)
+Cases in Provinces and Territories (2020-2024)

-This graph shows the number of new cases in each of the Provinces and Territories each year from 2020 to 2023.
+This graph shows the number of new cases in each of the Provinces and Territories each year from 2020 to 2024.

-Note: This graph is updated once a month (next update: March 7, 2023).
+Note: The PHAC stopped providing updates on new cases on May 26, 2024, rendering further updates on this data set impossible.

-Deaths in Provinces and Territories (2020-2023)
+Deaths in Provinces and Territories (2020-2024)

-This graph shows the number of deaths in each of the Provinces and Territories each year from 2020 to 2023.
+This graph shows the number of deaths in each of the Provinces and Territories each year from 2020 to 2024.

-Note: This graph is updated once a month (next update: March 7, 2023).
+Note: This graph is updated once every three months (next update: January 3, 2025).